Post-Quantum $\kappa$-to-1 Trapdoor Claw-free Functions from Extrapolated Dihedral Cosets: Preliminaries

 on $1+ \lceil n\log q \rceil$ qubits where $\boldsymbol{x} \in \mathbb{Z}^n_q$ is arbitrary and $\boldsymbol{s} \in \mathbb{Z}^n_q$ is fixed.
 Otherwise, with probability at most $\frac{1}{(n\log q)^f}$, the bad state is $\ket{b,\boldsymbol{x}}$ where $b\in \{0,1\}$ and $\boldsymbol{x} \in \mathbb{Z}^n_q$ are arbitrary.
 We say that an algorithm solves the $\mathbb{Z}^n_q$-DCP if it outputs $\boldsymbol{s}$ with probability $\poly[1/(n\log q)]$ in (classical or quantum) time $\poly[n\log q]$. \end{definition}

 Finally, we introduce a variant of $\mathbb{Z}^n_q$-DCP named the extrapolated dihedral coset problem in \cite{BKSW18}, which is required for the construction of NTCF$^1_{\kappa}$ in Section \ref{sec4}.
-For convenience, we takes $f=0$ for the failure parameter.
+For convenience, we take $f=0$ for the failure parameter.

 \begin{definition} [Extrapolated dihedral coset problem (EDCP)] Let $q\geq 2$ be a modulus, $n\in \mathbb{N}$ be the dimension, and a function $D:\ZZ_q \to \RR$.
 The input to the $\textsc{EDCP}^\ell_{n,q,D}$ consists of $\ell$ states of the form